menglilin/Rate-limiting/README.md

 ### Suggestion

-Compared with the key-value form, this method also has disadvantages.
-Its performance is not as good as key-value and its time complexity is higher.
-Because a single user stores more content, the memory utilization is low.
-So, if there is no special requirement that must control the user to limit the access frequency every 60 minutes, it is recommended to use the form of key-value.
+Compared with the key-value, Redis list also has disadvantages: its performance is not as good as key-value and its time complexity is higher.
+Because every user stores more content, the memory utilization is low.
+So, if there is no special requirement that must control the user to limit the access frequency in every 60 minutes, it is recommended to use the Redis key-value.

 ## Run the demo for testing